common-workflow-language/user_guide/src/topics/workflows.md

 ```

 The most common reason a new user might want to use scatter is to perform the same analysis on
 different samples.
-Let's start with a simple workflow that calls our first example and takes
+Let's start with a simple workflow that calls our first example
-an array of strings as input to the workflow:
+(`hello_world.cwl`) and takes an array of strings as input to the workflow:

 ```{literalinclude} /_includes/cwl/23-scatter-workflow/scatter-workflow.cwl
 :language: cwl